Fiat 128: South Africa

+The idea of a pickup version of the Fiat 128 first came to fruition on the recommendation of Fiat's local manufacturing operation in South Africa.
+The model was intended to be a "South Africa-only" model, but it soon inspired similar but distinct models overseas, like the Zastava variant in Yugoslavia.
+By Dr. Mario Barbieri's account, then managing director of Fiat South Africa, "Fiat South Africa put forward suggestions for the pick-up to Turin head-office, and development work began according to local specifications.
+The first prototype was ready in September 1977.
+During a recent visit to Italy, South African Fiat dealers examined this vehicle and contributed some ideas to its suitability for our market, such as a fuel tank capacity of over 50 liters."

+The pickup was derived from the 128 station wagon and was rated for a payload of 500 kg.
+As per dealer demands, the fuel tank was enlarged to 52 L.

 Spain

-In Spain, SEAT manufactured its own version of a 128 berlinetta coupé, called SEAT 128 3P. it was available with two engine options, the 1.2L and the more powerful and well-known 1430 engine from the SEAT 1430.
-Was marketed as "Three Times SEAT" in order to underline its triple combination ability of sportiness, versatility and design.
+In Spain, SEAT manufactured the 3P coupé as the SEAT 128 3P.
+It was available with two engine options from the 124 engine family, the 1.2-litre and the more powerful and well-known 1430 engine from the SEAT 1430.
+Was marketed as "Three Times SEAT" in order to underline its triple combination of sportiness, versatility, and design.
 The SEAT 128 never enjoyed great commercial success, however.
-31,893 128s were made between 1976 - 1980.
+31,893 128s were made between 1976 and 1980.

 Sri Lanka

 In Sri Lanka, the Fiat 128 was manufactured by the Upali Motor Company until 1978.
 This car was commonly known as the Upali Fiat in Sri Lanka.

 Cars developed from FIAT 128

 Fiat X1/9

-The Fiat X1/9 is a two-seater mid-engined sports car designed by Bertone and manufactured by Fiat from 1972–1982 and subsequently by Bertone from 1982–1989.
+The Fiat X1/9 is a two-seater mid-engined sports car designed by Bertone and manufactured by Fiat from 1972 to 1982 and subsequently by Bertone from 1982 to 1989.

 Designed around the Fiat SOHC engine and transmission from the front wheel drive Fiat 128, the X1/9 relocated the transverse drive train and suspension assembly from the front of the 128 to the rear of the passenger cabin, directly in front of the rear axle, giving a mid-engined layout.
 With a transverse engine and gearbox in a mid-mounted, rear-wheel drive configuration, the X1/9 was noted for its balanced handling.